-This three-day (16.5 hour or 5.5 hours per day) workshop provides participants with an overview of the WRS curriculum and serves as the prerequisite for WRS Level I Certification.
-This workshop, delivered over three consecutive days, examines reading research and the five areas of reading in relation to students in grade two through adult with persistent phonological coding deficits.
+This 3-day (16.5 hour or 5.5 hours per day) course provides participants with an overview of the WRS curriculum and serves as the prerequisite for enrolling in the WRS Level I Certification course.
+This course, delivered over three consecutive days, examines reading research and the five areas of reading in relation to students in grade 2 through adult with persistent phonological coding deficits.
 Learn more.

 WRS Level I Certification

 The WRS Level I Certification course is designed to prepare teachers to effectively implement WRS Steps 1-6 with students who are reading and spelling below grade level as well as those diagnosed with a language-based learning disability, such as dyslexia.
 It consists of two components: the WRS Intensive Instruction for the Non-Responsive Reader (Steps 1-6) and the WRS Steps 1-6 Practicum.
 Learn more.

 Prerequisite: WRS Introductory Course within the past five years.